-If the employee gets a "Meets Expectations" or "Exceeds Expectations" Overall Rating at the end of the probation period (either six months or after an extension), he/she will become a "regular employee" of the State in that job.
+If the employee receives a "Meets Expectations" Overall Rating at the end of the probation period (either six months or after an extension), he/she will become a "regular employee" of the State in that job.

 Probation periods may be adjusted because of periods of absence from work if the absence affects management's ability to rate the performance of the employee on probation.
-Before you take action on adjusting the probation period, discuss it first with your Departmental Personnel Office.
+Before you take action on adjusting the probation period, discuss it first with your Departmental Human Resources Office.